 General cleanliness in the home is also crucial for fighting mold.
 Cleaning up water spills and seepage in bathrooms and kitchens, for example, can help eliminate potential growth areas for mold.

 Do Air Purifiers Really Help with Mold?Using air purifiers can also help reduce the chances of mold and are commonly used in mold abatement or cleanup.
-Air purifiers that are most effective for mold will use technologies like HEPA filters to trap and contain the microscopic spores.
+Air purifiers that are most effective for mold are ones that use high efficiency air filters and a strong motor to trap and contain the microscopic spores.

-What Air Purifier is Best for Mold?The mod HEPA air purifier works best for mold spore removal because it has a HEPA filter that removes 99.6% of airborne particles (0.3 microns, which is smaller than mold spores).
-Both a high quality HEPA filter and a strong air flow are needed to effectively clean mold from the air.
+What Air Purifier is Best for Mold?The mod+ air purifier works best for mold spore removal.
+Both a high quality filter and a strong air flow are needed to effectively clean mold from the air.

 Using air purifiers for mold removal throughout the home is not a guarantee against mold, but it can be useful for reducing the chance of future growth.